geolab-UVA/.github/README.md

 We want to learn concepts from a more concrete, practical way.
 This means we will be exploring how exciting geomtries emerge not only as abstract mathematical constructions but in real life.

+## Meeting time
+Common meeting time is usually on Tuesdays from 3:30pm to 5:30pm.
+We meet at the [STE(A)M Maker space (Chemistry 202)](https://learningdesign.as.virginia.edu/space/maker-spaces)

+Individual groups may meet at different times.
+During our common meetings we will periodically discuss the math behind non-Euclidean geometries and how they have appeared in our groups' investigations.

 ## Meet the organizers and mentors

 - [Sara Maloni](https://math.virginia.edu/people/sm4cw/)